denoland/manual/node/how_to_with_npm/apollo.md

 If we wanted to write data, this is also where we would describe the **Mutation** to do so.
 Mutations are how you write data with GraphQL.
-Because we are using a static dataset here, we won’t be writing anything.
+Because we are using a static dataset here, we won't be writing anything.

 ## resolvers.ts